 It was mentioned before but never underestimate how important the doctors and insurance companies are in the personal injury business.

 Having a good relationship with insurance companies can only be a good thing for a personal injury lawyer.
 After all, most of your cases will come from them!

 Work with insurance reps to make sure everyone gets the best deal and understand how the process works from their side.
 The more you know about insurance, and the better your relationship, the more money you’ll make.

 Doctors are all in-network and contact with each other.
 Your main client source will be doctors.
 If you can form a great relationship with a doctor or two, they will pass your name around.
 The more doctors and hospitals you have relationships with, the more injured clients they will refer to you!

 Once you’ve done all the above steps, and you have experience and feel good about your skills, it may be time for you to step out and open up your firm!

 Opening your firm can be a risky move but if you have the client acquisition skills to go with the required skills of a good personal injury lawyer, you can make an exponential amount of money!
 This is often a move experienced attorneys make to take that next step in their career.

 So there you have it!
 Ten steps walk you through becoming a personal injury lawyer.
 Not only will you become a personal injury lawyer, but you’ll also become one of the best in your area and will see a lot of money coming your way!

 What do you think?
 Do you feel more confident in becoming a personal injury lawyer now?
 Did this article change your mind one way or the other?
-It’s definitely a path to a lucrative career!
+It’s a path to a lucrative career!